Show yourself some love and re-evaluate your goals

 Of course it sounds fulfilling to achieve a lot in a short amount of time.
 But a goal so far out of reach will only make people feel less capable and ultimately hurt the business when it’s not achieved.

 So adapt your timeline.
-If later on you realize you made it too easy, adapt another part of the goal or create a new end date.
+If later on you realize you made it too easy, adapt and re-evaluate your goals or create a new end date.

 Do you have a support system?